hannshu/st_datasets/README.md

 It may take some time to download the datasets when you first use them.

 # some tools
-- build graph
+- build graph:
 You can build adjacency matrix by using `utils.build_graph()`.
 We provide two methods to build the graph, KNN or build by radius.
 We support to return pyg `Data` format data with edge_index and x attribute or `np.array` format adjacency matrix.

-- show data distribution
+- show data distribution:
 You can draw a data distribution map by using `utils.show_distrib_map()`.
 It can draw a histgram or a violin plot using `seaborn`.
 You can customize your plot by adding seabon parameters.